 Nursing care plan goals for a pregnant client experiencing substance abuse may include promoting physiological stability and well-being of mother and fetus, supporting client’s acceptance of reality of situation, facilitating learning of new ways to decrease anxiety, strengthening individual coping skills, incorporating client into supportive community environment, promoting family involvement in treatment process and providing information about condition, prognosis, and treatment needs.

-Here are six (6) nursing care plans (NCP) for prenatal substance dependence/abuse:
+Here are six (6) nursing care plans (NCP) and nursing diagnosis for prenatal substance dependence/abuse:

 Imbalanced Nutrition: Less Than Body Requirements